 Driving around the area is sometimes complicated by all the water which means bridges and tunnels.
 The Hampton Roads Bridge-Tunnel built in 1957 was the first bridge-tunnel complex in the world, to be followed by the area’s much longer Chesapeake Bay Bridge–Tunnel six years later.
 The prevalence of bridge-tunnels in the area is due to the number of shipbuilding and naval bases in the area.
 Region-specific information and tools to help you make the most of your commute can be found at VDOT.

 There are two public transport ferries to include a passenger ferry operated on the Elizabeth River between Norfolk and Portsmouth.
 The Jamestown Ferry is an automobile ferry system on the James River connecting Jamestown in James City County with Scotland in Surry County.

 Seafood is popular in the coastal areas.
 Blue crabs are prepared in many ways such as crab cakes, crab imperial, soft-shelled in season, or simply plain crab meat that is picked from its shell and dipped in melted butter.
-Barbecue in Virginia is mostly pork with a vinegar-based sauce which is similar to barbecue in North Carolina.
+Barbecue in Virginia is mostly pork with a vinegar-based sauce which is similar to barbeque in North Carolina.
 Smithfield ham, sometimes called Virginia ham, is a type of country ham which is only produced in the town of Smithfield.